SlideRuleEarth/sliderule/docs/rtd/source/user_guide/GeoParquet.md

 ## Overview

 SlideRule currently supports returning results back to data users as GeoParquet files.
 These files are built on the server and either streamed back directly to the user, or uploaded to a user-specified S3 bucket for later access.
 To specify the GeoParquet option, the request must include the `output` parameter with the `output.format` field set to **"parquet"**.
-See the section on `output parameters <./SlideRule.html#2-6-output-parameters>`_ for more details.
+See the section on [output parameters](./SlideRule.html#output-parameters) for more details.

 ### S3 as a destination